FarSkip-Collective: Unhobbling Blocking Communication in Mixture of Experts Models

 We continue to study the effect of the number of modified layers in Fig. \ref{fig:sensitivity} where we use the original checkpoint of Qwen-3-30B MoE and evaluate it under different number of modified layers without training.
-The x-axis corresponds to how many layers are being replaced with FarSkip connectivity ($N$) and we test replacement of layers modifying 1) the first $N$ layers along with the 2) the last $N$ layers. e.g., layers $L-N \le k < L$ (``FarSkip-Collective applied from the end'') and $0\le k < N$ (``FarSkip-Collective applied from the start'').
-Modifying the initial layers is more detrimental for performance, which we suspect is the result of two factors.
-1) corrupting the early layers will cascade down as corrupted input to later layers and 2) for layer $k$, $f_k$ will have full access to $\frac{k-1}{k}$ of the previous layers via the residual connection, making it less probable to have lost critical dependency connection for larger $k$.
+We observe modifying the initial layers is more detrimental for performance, which we suspect is the result of two factors.
+1) corrupting the early layers will cascade down as corrupted input to later layers and 2) for layer at depth $k$, $f_k$ will have full access to $\frac{k-1}{k}$ of the previous layers via the residual connection, making it less likely to lose critical dependencies for larger $k$.